 L.(1) The Developer shall dedicate to the Manatee County School Board usable land for one elementary school site of at least 20 acres in size.
-This land shall be available to the school Board at any time upon request.
-If a request for dedication from the School Board occurs prior to 2007, any necessary access to the site, water, or sewer shall be the responsibility of the School Board.
+This land shall be available to the School Board at any time upon request.
 At the time of the school site dedication to the School Board, the Developer shall dedicate to the County road right-of-way access to Buckeye Road, as shown on the General Development Plan.
-If the School Board elects to postpone development of the school site until on or after 2007, an internal public road from the school site to Buckeye Road, providing at least two driveway connections to the school site and designed to County standards, shall be constructed to the school site at Developer's expense, in a location agreeable to the School Board and Manatee County.
-Additionally, if the School Board elects to postpone development of the school site until on or after

-2007, connections for potable water and sanitary sewer sized to serve an 823 seat elementary school shall also be provided to the boundary of the school site by the Developer at Developer's expense.
-Within 90 day after receipt of notice from the School Board Superintendent, provided such notice is received no earlier than 2007, the Developer shall submit construction plans for the road to Manatee County and SWFWMD for review and approval.
+An internal public road from the school site to Buckeye Road, providing at least two driveway connections to the school site and designed to County standards, shall be constructed to the school site at Developer's expense, in a location agreeable to the School Board and Manatee County.
+Additionally, connections for potable water and sanitary sewer sized to serve an 823 seat elementary school shall also be provided to the boundary of the school site by the Developer at Developer's expense.
+Within 90 days after receipt of notice from the School Board Superintendent, the Developer shall submit construction plans for the road to Manatee County and SWFWMD for review and approval.
 The Developer shall diligently pursue the engineering design and permitting of said construction.
 The Developer shall complete construction of this road within nine (9) months after receipt of all required permits.
 Recreational areas of the school site shall be operated by the School Board as public recreational areas or, prior to construction, the School Board shall enter into an interlocal agreement with the County for joint use of the recreational areas.
 The Project's Master Stormwater Plan shall provide for the school site's stormwater retention needs.
 The Developer shall be entitled to school impact fee credit as allowed for by County impact fee regulations for all acreage dedicated or conveyed to the Manatee County School Board for the elementary school site.
 The value of the school site shall be determined based upon the purchase price for the acreage by the Developer, but in no event shall exceed the average of two appraisals obtained by the School Board at the time of conveyance.
+The Developer shall give the School Board written notice of the date the infrastructure adjacent to the 20 acre school site and construction of a minimum of 750 dwelling units is completed.
+If the School Board has not requested the dedication of the school site within 3 years of completion of infrastructure adjacent to the 20 acre school site and construction of a minimum of 750 dwelling units, the Developer will give notice to the School Board, requesting that the School Board determine. within 6 month of this notice, the need for and timing of the school.
+If the School Board determines that the school site is not needed, the 20 acre school site will become available to the Developer for residential development, or a public school, a public charter school, or a private school.